algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ##### 5.3 Baptiste

-  Baptiste is an IT student. and he would make an app game by his hands.
+  Baptiste is an IT student and learns F# at school. and he would make an app game by his hands.
 So he learn C++ to just put in HARFANG® Studio.

 ##### 5.4 Nathalie
   Nathalie is dev python.
 And she wanted to create a game application in python.
 So she put in HARFANG® Framework  a code in python.
 And she has take the code give by HARFANG® Framework.
 And also put it in HARFANG® Studio.